hageressam1/banking-data-warehouse-dbt-snowflake/README.md

 **`Fct_Transaction`**

-The fact table stores transaction-level records and contains foreign keys that link transactions to the related dimension tables.
+The fact table stores transaction-level records and contains foreign keys linking transactions to the related dimensions.

 ### Measures

-The fact table contains the following measures and transaction attributes:
+The `Fct_Transaction` table contains the following measures and transaction attributes:

 * Transaction amount
 * Discount applied